chnoack/VagrantBoxDebian82/Readme.md

-# Vagrant Virtual Box Machine for Ubuntu 14.04/Desktop
+# Ubuntu 14.04/Desktop Vagrant setup for Developers

-This is just a Vagrant setup for a Ubuntu VirtuaBox for developers.
+This is just a Vagrant setup for an Ubuntu VirtuaBox for developers.
 The VM contains:

 * Ubuntu Trusty 14.04
 * Mate-Desktop